Hudson's Bay point blanket

-A Hudson's Bay point blanket is a type of wool blanket traded by the Hudson's Bay Company (HBC) in British North America, now Canada and the United States from 1779 to present.
+A Hudson's Bay point blanket is a type of wool blanket traded by the Hudson's Bay Company (HBC) in British North America, now Canada and the United States, from 1779 to present.
 The blankets were typically traded to First Nations in exchange for beaver pelts as an important part of the North American fur trade.
-The blankets continue to be sold by Canada's Hudson's Bay department stores and have come to hold iconic status in the country.
+The blankets were long sold by Canada's Hudson's Bay department stores and have come to hold iconic status in the country.

 History

 In the North American fur trade, by 1700, wool blankets accounted for more than 60 per cent of traded goods.
 French fur trader Germain Maugenest is thought to have advised the HBC to introduce point blankets.

 Originally point blankets had a single stripe across each end, usually in blue or red.
-In the mid-1800s blankets began to be produced with a green stripe, red stripe, yellow stripe and indigo stripe on a white background; the four stripe colours were popular and easily produced using good colourfast dyes at that time.
 In 1798, a mill owner received a purchase order for "30 pair[s] of 3 points to be striped with four colors (red, blue, green, yellow) according to your judgement." to be manufactured in Witney, Oxfordshire, a town famous for its woollen blankets since the Middle Ages.
+In the 1820s, a relatively few four-stripe, four-color blankets began to be imported, but most trade blankets continued to have a single stripe, or bar, at each end.
+In the mid-19th century, more blankets began to be produced with a green stripe, red stripe, yellow stripe and indigo stripe on a white background; the four stripe colors were popular and easily produced using good colourfast dyes at that time.
+By the early 20th century, long after the fur trade era, the four-stripe, four-color design became popular as a marker of Canadian national identity.

 From the early days of the fur trade, wool blankets were made into hooded coats called capotes by both natives and French Canadian voyageurs, which were well-suited to Canada's cold winters.